matloff/R-vs.-Python-for-Data-Science/README.md

 product, dplyr.
 This is simply not healthy for an open-source language.

 In addition, all this is causing tension between some leaders in the two camps.
-There are even two competing organizations, the R Foundation (which holds the copyright) and the R Consortium.
 All this does not augur well for the future of the language.

 ## Linked data structures